 At home, you get to choose every part of your care, ranging from which lab tests to do, which treatments you will receive, and how you will labor and give birth.
 Most hospital providers, such as obstetricians and hospital-based nurse midwives, operate under the restrictions of hospital protocols, insurance companies, and lack of education about nutrition and alternative treatments.
 This results in less freedom of choice for you.

 A lot of people have misconceptions about what modern midwives do.
 Many people think we are largely untrained, unsafe, and do not practice modern healthcare.
 This is a myth based on lack of understanding.
-Modern midwives care for low-risk childbearing women.
-We are trained to monitor the health of mother and baby, prevent and recognize complications, do lab work, provide newborn care, and so much more.
+Modern midwives care for low-risk childbearing people.
+We are trained to monitor the health of parent and baby, prevent and recognize complications, do lab work, provide newborn care, and so much more.
 There is a national and rigorous certifying credential called the Certified Professional Midwife (CPM), which many midwives choose to complete.
 In many states, midwives are required to be licensed by the state in order to practice.
 Midwifery training is very much like a nursing or any other healthcare program in that we are trained in both academics and hands on skill before ever going into practice on our own.

 You and your baby are less likely to get an infection at home.